corinwagen/presto/scripts/remd_par_readme.md

 ## Required files and input arguments

-This implementation of parallelized REMD requires the [Slurm](https://Slurm.schedmd.com/documentation.html) scheduling system to be installed, and assumes that jobs are submitted using `sbatch <jobscript>`.
+This implementation of parallelized REMD requires the [Slurm](https://Slurm.schedmd.com/documentation.html) scheduling system, and assumes that jobs are submitted using `sbatch <jobscript>`.

 ### Provided files